SMILE Laser Eye Surgery

 The SMILE Laser Eye Surgery Procedure

 At Perth Laser Vision, SMILE is performed using the latest VisuMax femtosecond laser technology.
 After applying anaesthetic drops, a small lens-shaped piece of tissue (lenticule) is created within the cornea and removed through a tiny incision.
 This reshapes the cornea to correct your vision.
-Most patients experience little discomfort, and the cornea’s natural healing ability allows for rapid recovery.
+Most patients experience only minor discomfort after the procedure, and the cornea’s natural healing ability allows for rapid recovery.

 Benefits of SMILE